code23/markko-nextjs-sdk/README.md

 Updates an existing product.

 - `id`: The unique ID of the product to update.
-- `params`: An object containing updated product details.
+- `product`: An object containing updated product details.
 - `oauth`: The OAuth token data.
 - Returns: A promise with the updated product data.